 The emulsion bleeds are best tuned on the dynamometer.
-Bleed utilization (size and location) can vary, as will horsepower gains, depending upon the engine.
+Bleed utilization (size and location) can vary, as will horsepower gains. depending upon the engine.
 Not all of the emulsion bleed holes have to be used to obtain peak performance.
-Gains have been documented on use of as little as three (one side of metering block) of the bleed holes.
+For example, the HOLLEY ALUMINUM E85 ULTRA XP uses 2 restrictors and 3 blanks in each side.